sajjadGG/book-python/basics/type-string/clean.rst

 ``SELECT DISTINCT(address)`` won't show you the number of occurrences for each result.
 What seems to be a high error rate at the first glance, in further analysis happens to be a superbly few mistakes.
 How come?
 Number of results for ``os.
-Jana III Sobieskiego`` was around 50 thousands.
+Pana Twardowskiego III`` was around 50 thousands.
 The other results was one or two at most.
 So, few mistakes from 50k results.
 That's really good result.

 Why we had those errors?
 Browser autocomplete.
 User error while imputing data.
-And simple shortcuts during conversation: 'Where do you live?', 'at Sobieskiego the IIIrd'.
+And simple shortcuts during conversation: ``Where do you live?``, ``at Twardowski the IIIrd``.
 There is only one place in Poznan, Poland with that name, so it was precise during the conversation.
 But, receiving party put that incorrectly to the database assuming that it was ``ulica`` which is far more common then ``osiedle`` addresses.

 Address prefix (street, road, court, place, etc.):